getporter/proposals/pep/002-mixin-versioning.md

 Unfortunately the mixin cache is stored in PORTER_HOME, it is impossible to work on bundles that use different versions of the same mixin.
 Porter really needs to manage the mixin cache and appropriately communicating with the correct mixin version targeted by the bundle.

-* Mixin authors are impacted by this change because they will need to adjust their mixin declaration schema to allow for declaring the mixin version.
+* Mixin authors need to adjust their mixin declaration schema to allow for declaring the mixin version and release a new version of their mixin(s) supporting this proposal.
-* Bundle authors are impacted by the new syntax for declaring mixins and no longer managing the bundle cache by hand.
+* Bundle authors should start defining the mixin version when they declare mixins in porter.yaml.
+If they have extra scripts that they were running before `porter build` to ensure the right versions are in the global mixin cache, that is no longer necessary.
 * End users will now be able to see the exact version of the mixins used by a bundle.